 Wanderer Hub’s Tips:

 - Rent a scooty to explore Neil Island.
 It would set you back by 400 INR|6USD for a day.

 - Apply sunscreen generously before heading to the beaches and carry an umbrella with you.

-- You can find a few shacks and kiosks selling knick-knacks at almost all the beaches so don’t worry about the food.
+- You can find a few shacks and kiosks selling knick-knacks at almost all the beaches.
+So you really don’t have to worry about food.

 - Neil Island is not for the people who wish to party late into the night, it’s perfect for people who enjoy slow travel.

 - Carry lots of flowy dresses and kimonos to be fashion forward on your Neil Island holiday.

 Did you enjoy reading about Neil Island?
 If yes then you will also enjoy other stories from India.
 Read them here.